dunxtand/shopify-search-bar/README.md

 ### Summary

 A jQuery plugin (and Liquid JSON file) that lets you quickly build out search functionality on a Shopify storefront.
+This is a jQuery version of the vanilla JS module available on (the master branch)[https://github.com/dunxtand/shopify-search-bar].

 ### Motivation